bugfender/bugfender-maui/README.md

  * Use `WriteLine("hello world")` as you would use the system-provided `Console`, `Trace` or `Debug` objects.
  * Use `Fatal()`/`Error()`/`Warning()`/`Info()`/`Debug()`/`Trace()` to log events with a certain level.
 For example `Error("this shouldn't happen")`
  * You can also specify a tag to easily group logs that belong to the same category, for example `Error("Networking", "Server responded with status 500")`
- * Use `void Log(int lineNumber, String method, String file, LogLevel logLevel, String tag, String message)` if you wan to provide all details for each log.
+ * Use `void Log(int lineNumber, String method, String file, LogLevel logLevel, String tag, String message)` if you want to provide all details for each log.

 **Tip:** If your project is currently `Console`/`Trace`/`Debug` to write logs, you can search & replace them to `Bugfender` to get started quickly.Custom device-associated data:
  * `void SetDeviceString(string key, string value)`: associates data to this device so you can search for this device.
 You can set details like the user ID, so later on you can find the device corresponding to a user easily.